cloudflare/cloudflare-docs/content/images/cloudflare-images/tutorials/integrate-cloudflare-images.md

   }

   // Use Cloudflare Images to deliver image ✨
-  // by cosntructing the CF Images URL with parts extracted from
+  // by constructing the CF Images URL with parts extracted from
   // the original website image URLs that this worker intercepts return fetch("https://imagedelivery.net/" + config.cloudflare_images_account_hash + "/" + imageName + "/" + variant, {
     // relay request headers to Cloudflare Images,